sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_04_slh_dsa.rst

 **Summary**

-DATA did not detect any leaks in the analysed SPHINCS+ implementation.
+DATA did not detect any leaks in the analyzed SPHINCS+ implementation.
 In phase one DATA only identified differences in programme execution.
 In phase two, however, no statistical dependency on the secret cryptographic keys used and the difference of execution can be detected.